Community member Julius Chan has sent us this handy guide to getting a 2006 Mac Pro to run the lastest Mac OS X Yosemite.

 Restore would not work either.
 The only physical copy I have is the install disk that came with the mac.
 I think it is Tiger.

-If I put this operating system on will I be abel to upgrade it to lion, and if so will I have to pay again?
+If I put this operating system on will I be abel to upgrade it to lion, and if so will I have to pay again?The Lion Recovery Partition has its own index.
+Your Macintosh HD partition is the one with the troubles.

 If Disk Utility cannot fix it, you may need to apply different Utilities, such as Disk Warrior.